Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/user-prompt.md

 ## Customize Clipboard Content

-When a native `MessageBox` is displayed, the **Copy** (`Ctrl+C`) command will transfer the contents of the dialog to the system clipboard.
+When a native `MessageBox` is displayed, the **Copy** (<kbd>Ctrl</kbd>+<kbd>C</kbd>) command will transfer the contents of the dialog to the system clipboard.
 [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow) supports this feature as well.
 Since [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow) also supports rich content of potentially complex control structures, it may not be possible to accurately translate the various properties to textual clipboard content.

 The properties in the following table have a corresponding string-based property that can be used to explicitly define the text to be placed on the system clipboard for that object when the **Copy** command is invoked.